thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 - **ROS+OS:** This tutorial is intended for a system with ROS Noetic installed on the Ubuntu 20.04 LTS operating system.
 You the branch selector above for alternate versions.
 Versions of ROS are generally tied to versions of Ubuntu.
 - **Internet:** Your computer must be connected to the internet to proceed.
-- **Ubuntu Updates:** Update the system before you begin the tutorial.
-This can be done with the _Software Updater_ found in the _Launcher_ or the following command.
-This will update the list of available packages and apply any available upgrades to the previously installed packages.

 ## Before You Begin: